daczarne/udemy_intro_to_apache_airflow/03_create_a_data_pipeline/README.md

 - `is_api_available` will check if the API from where we are going to fetch the users is available.
 To do this, we'll use the `HTTP` sensor.
 - `extracting_user` will fetch the user.
 This will be done with the `HTTP` operator.
 - `processing_user` will run some python function to process the data that the API sent.
 This will be done using the `Python` operator.
 - `storing_user` will store the processed user in the table that we created.
-To do this, we will use the `Batch` operator.
+To do this, we will use the `Bash` operator yo execute a bash command to store data into the SQLite DB.

 We'll start with creating a `user_processing.py` file in which we will define the DAG.